Anavo white logo and yellow dot with transparent background

 Wind is also one of the cheapest sources of electricity in Australia, along with utility-scale solar PV.

-With new wind farms expected to deliver electricity at $50-65/MWh in 2020, prices are expected to fall below $50/MWh by 2030.
+With new wind farms expected to deliver electricity at competitive prices (specific prices can vary based on factors such as location and weather), it is antecipated that prices will fall below $50/MWh by 2030.

 By 2030, the wind industry is planning to have 50 percent of the share of electricity generation in Australia.
 This is an ambitious goal that is likely to present a massive opportunity to players that are involved in the Wind Energy sector or thoses who are planning to be involved in the future.

-New South Wales, Queensland, Victoria and South Australia are the states that are investing the most in the sector and because of this have the majority of the large scale projects / farms.
+New South Wales, Queensland, Victoria and South Australia are the states that are investing the most in the sector and because of this, have the majority of the large scale projects / farms.

 Offshore Wind Farms in Australia